JAT Flight 769

-A domestic JAT Yugoslav Airlines flight, carried out by a Sud Aviation SE-210 Caravelle 6-N (Registration: YU-AHD), was nearing its end completing a scheduled domestic Flight JU 769 from Skopje, SR Macedonia to Titograd (today's Podgorica), SR Montenegro when it crashed into Maganik mountain killing all 41 passengers and crew, along with the aircraft being written off.
+On 11 September 1973, JAT Flight 769, carried out by a Sud Aviation SE-210 Caravelle VI-N (Registration: YU-AHD), was nearing its end completing a scheduled domestic flight from Skopje, SR Macedonia to Titograd (modern-day Podgorica), SR Montenegro when it crashed into Mount Maganik, in central Montenegro, killing all 41 passengers and crew.
+The aircraft was written off.

 Accident

 The flight, a scheduled domestic Flight JU 769 from Skopje to Titograd, was nearing its end.
 Allegedly, the flight was instructed to start descent, although the aircraft was not visible on radar (which were allegedly not working well at the time) nor could the control tower staff make visual contact with the aircraft.
 At the time of the flight, there were no qualified staff at the control tower in Titograd.
 The flight was asked to descend to a flight level of 6,000 ft or a height it saw fit.
-The aircraft crashed into the peak of Babin zub on Maganik mountain near Kolašin.
+The aircraft crashed into the peak of Medvjeđi vrh (2140 m, 7021 ft) on Maganik mountain near Kolašin.
 All 41 people on board died in the accident.
+The crash is, to date, the deadliest accident in Montenegro.